- Political leaders can use it to help shape priorities for a policy agenda;

 By using the historical data provided by the Index for the example above, it may become apparent that primary completion rates have declined rapidly over the past three years.
 Discussion with local education officials on the decline may reveal that this coincides with the introduction of a new exit exam that pushes students out of school who do not pass, thus pointing to the particular area where action is needed.

 Indicator scores.
-An Excel spreadsheet, which can be downloaded, contains the scores for all of the 294 indicators for each year since 2007.
+An Excel spreadsheet, which can be downloaded, contains the scores for all of the 300 indicators for each year since 2007.
 Using these scores, the user can carry out more in-depth analysis.
-Further information on how the scores for each indicator are calculated can be found in the Methodology section.

 Team members at the Legatum Institute are available to engage and provide support to those interested in addressing the challenges and opportunities presented by these materials.
 Please contact us at firstname.lastname@example.org.